ExpediaGroup/styx/docs/developer-guide/plugins.md

 # Plugins

 Styx has a plugin-based architecture that allows each Styx instance to be deployed with a suite of independently-developed plugins configured as desired by the deployment process.
-Plugins, implemented in any JVM language, can be used to transform HTTP requests and responses as they are being proxied through.
-This makes it easy to extend Styx with custom business logic with familiar Java based technologies.
+Plugins can be used to transform HTTP requests and responses as they are being proxied through.
+This makes it easy to extend Styx with custom business logic with familiar Java-based technologies.
 In this document we describe how to implement such business logic in Styx plugins.

 Each plugin is contained within its own JAR file, located according to the configuration specified in the Styx config files.

 ## Configuration example

     plugins:
-      active: rewrite
+      active: addheaders
       all:
-        - name: rewrite
+        addheaders:
           factory:
-            class: "com.hotels.styx.RewritePluginFactory"
+            class: "com.hotels.styx.ExamplePluginFactory"
             classPath: "<path-to-plugin>/plugin-examples-1.0-SNAPSHOT.jar"
           config:
-            oldUri: "/olduri"
+            requestHeaderValue: "requestheader"
-            newUri: "/newuri"
+            responseHeaderValue: "responseheader"

 ### Configuration example explanation

 * **active** contains a comma-separated list of plugin names.
 It is a convenience feature used to switch a plugin on and off without needing to remove its entire set of configuration.
 * **all** contains a list of configuration for all the plugins deployed with the Styx instance.
 Inside each list item:
-    * **name** is the name of the plugin
+    * **addheaders** is the name of the plugin
     * **factory** configures a factory object that can produce the plugin:
         * **class** contains the name of the factory class, which must extend `com.hotels.styx.api.plugins.spi.PluginFactory`
         * **classPath** provides the location of the JAR file
     * **config** contains custom configuration for the particular plugin.
 Its value can be of any type.
-See below for how to write a custom config java class.
+See below how to write a custom config java class.

 When Styx starts, it sets up the HTTP interceptor chain as follows: